iamalexyundev/learning-rust/README.md

 ## Currently at

-Chapter 8.2: Storing UTF-8 Encoded Text with Strings
+Chapter 8.2: Concatenation with the + Operator or the format!
+Macro